The Mustang's Braking System Explained

 One must first understand the basics of the braking system to fully understand where improvements can be most beneficial.
-While through the years, the braking components on the Mustang have varied somewhat, the general basics remain the same.
+While through the years, the braking components on the Mustang have varied somewhat, the general basics and core components remain the same.

-At each wheel, youíll find the braking component that actually performs the majority of the work when the car is stopped.
+At each wheel, youíll find the braking component that actually performs the majority of the work when your Mustang comes to a stop.
 These components are also the items where routine maintenance is generally necessary to replace worn items.

 The Mustang hasnít seen a rear drum brake for many years.
 However, on older Mustangs, such as the Fox bodies, a front disk and rear drum brake setup was common.
 Instead of utilizing a disk, the drum brake uses a slightly different configuration, with the pads positioned inside a steel drum.
 Disk brakes offer more stopping power, and a rear disk brake conversion is often at the top of the list for those with rear drum brakes.
 On top of that there are more mechanical parts involved with drum brakes, so routine maintenance is a little more complicated due to the various springs and clips needed.